xahidbuffon/FUnIE-GAN/README.md

 #### Usage
 - Download the data, setup data-paths in the training-scripts
 - Use paired training for FUnIE-GAN or UGAN, and unpaired training for FUnIE-GAN-up
-	- Checkpoints: checkpoints/model-name/dataset-name
+	- Sample checkpoints: checkpoints/model-name/dataset-name
-	- Samples: data/samples/model-name/dataset-name
+	- Data samples: data/samples/model-name/dataset-name
 - Use the test-scripts for evaluating different models
 	- A few test images: data/test/A (ground-truth: GTr_A), data/test/random (unpaired)
 	- Output: data/output